TRUBA-HPC/Belgeler/source/education/pytorch/dist.rst

 ..
 We only carry out testing on a single node since it is not a time-sensitive operation.
 It is done in exactly the same way as testing is done in a single-node, single-GPU example.
 Only difference is that we specify that only the process with rank == 0 executes testing.

 Zamana duyarlı bir işlem olmadığı için yalnızca tek bir düğüm üzerinde test yapıyoruz.
-Tek düğümlü, tek GPU örneğinde yapılan testle tamamen aynı şekilde yapılır.
+Bu test, tek düğümlü, tek GPU örneğinde yapılan testle tamamen aynı şekilde yapılır.
 Tek fark, yalnızca rank == 0 olan işlemin testi yürüteceğini belirtmemizdir.

 .. code-block:: python